binance/binance-spot-api-docs/faqs/price_range_execution_rules.md

 1. an order to `BUY` may not execute at a price more than twice the reference price or less than half the reference price and
 2. an order to `SELL` may not execute at a price more than twice the reference price or less than half the reference price.

+<a id="price_range_enforcement"></a>

+## What happens if a symbol has no execution rule of type `PRICE_RANGE` and no reference price?

+The Price Range Execution Rule is not enforced on the symbol.

+## What happens if a symbol has no execution rule of type `PRICE_RANGE` but does have a reference price?

+The Price Range Execution Rule is not enforced on the symbol.

+## What happens if a symbol has an execution rule of type `PRICE_RANGE` but does not have a reference price?

+The Price Range Execution Rule is not enforced on the symbol.

+## What happens if a symbol has an execution rule of type `PRICE_RANGE` that does not have all four multipliers?

+When a multiplier is not set, then Price Range Execution Rule is not enforced on the symbol for that order side and price direction.
+For example, if `bidMultiplierDown` was not present in the hypothetical execution rule above, then an order to `BUY` could execute at any price at or below twice the reference price.

+## What happens if the symbol's reference price is `null`?

+The Price Range Execution Rule is not enforced on the symbol.

 <a id="execution_price_limits"></a>

 ## When are the execution price limits for an order set?